-ACCEPTABLE NOT ACC CEPTABLE Meets Does Not Meet Falls Far Below The Charter Holder has, for each The Charter Holder has, for The Charter Holder has failed required measure, provided data and each required measure, to provide data and analysis analysis generated from valid and provided data and analysis generated from valid and reliable assessment sources that generated from valid and reliable assessment sources demonstrates comparative reliable assessment sources for one or more required improvement year-over-year for at that demonstrates measures and/or has least the two most recent school comparative improvement provided data that years. year-over-year for at least demonstrates comparatively the two most recent school declining academic years for some required performance year-over-year measures and maintained for the two most recent performance for others. school years for one or more of the required measures.
+ACCEPTABLE NOT ACC CEPTABLE Meets Does Not Meet Falls Far Below The Charter Holder has, for each required measure, provided data and analysis generated from valid and reliable assessment sources that demonstrates comparative improvement year-over-year for at least the two most recent school The Charter Holder has, for each required measure, provided data and analysis generated from valid and reliable assessment sources that demonstrates comparative improvement The Charter Holder has failed to provide data and analysis generated from valid and reliable assessment sources for one or more required measures and/or has provided data that years. year-over-year for at least the two most recent school years for some required measures and maintained performance for others. demonstrates comparatively declining academic performance year-over-year for the two most recent school years for one or more of the required measures.